Wisconsin Supreme Court Statistics, 1962-63

 Average Time Between Oral Argument and Opinions Authored by Each Justice

-These tables are derived from information contained in 339 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1972, and August 31, 1973.
-The total of 339 decisions does not include rulings arising from (1) disciplinary matters involving lawyers, and (2) various short orders pertaining to petitions, motions, and the like.
-Also omitted is the 3-3 per curiam decision in State v.
-White.
+These tables are derived from information contained in 256 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1964, and August 31, 1965.
+The total of 256 decisions does not include rulings arising from (1) disciplinary matters involving lawyers, and (2) various petitions, motions, applications and the like (generally disposed of without oral argument and in short per curiam decisions).
+Nor does it include Coffee-Rich, Inc. v.
+McDowell and Graebner v.
+Wisconsin Industrial Com., both of which were one-paragraph, 3-3 per curiam decisions.

 The tables are available as a complete set and by individual topic in the subsets listed below.